Looking for and messaging potential partners

 And for those of us whose language is not very sought-after, writing good messages is a must.
 I signed up for italki on July 14 2016, I’m writing this on January 2017 (though it will get published way later), in almost five months of being on italki, I didn’t have one single person message me (except a Brazilian woman, but I’m not even learning Portuguese and a Spanish guy, and I already speak Spanish), so if I hadn’t taken the initiative to message all the people that I did, I would have ended empty handed, this guide wouldn’t exist, and the existence of the universe itself would be meaningless.

-But how do you write good and thoughtful messages without losing both your patience and your mind?
+But how do you write good and thoughtful messages without losing both your patience and your sanity?

 For the second part, I would copy and paste the exact same for almost every person that I messaged because it applies to every single Japanese person learning Spanish: “Anyway, may I ask why you are interested in learning Spanish?
 I find it so amusing that a Japanese person wants to learn such a far-off language like Spanish, but you probably think the same thing about us Spanish speakers looking to learn Japanese!
 Haha”

 I also recommend writing the message partly in their target language and partly in your target language.
 If they don’t specify their competence in their target language, you should probably write your messages in English or another bridge language.
 I recommend against writing messages entirely in your target language because it looks very freeloader-like, unless they specifically ask you to do so by stating something like “I don’t speak any [insert their target language here] so please only talk to me in [insert their native language here]” in their profiles.
 I will usually just say “hola” instead of “hi”, and that’s it.